 This section can answer common questions about web hosting, such as the meaning of terms like MySQL, reseller, SEO, downtime, and storage space.

-Web hosting is a technical service required by anyone wishing to have a working website or blog, whether for personal, business or any other use.
+Web hosting is the service that stores your website files on a server and makes them accessible on the internet.
+You need it so your site is visible online.
+It required by anyone wishing to have a working website or blog, whether for personal, business or any other use.
 In fact, every website you’ve ever opened is powered by web hosting.

 Although you could host your website yourself, this is expensive and requires technical skills beyond what most people have.
 So instead, they rent space on a server owned by a web hosting company like GoDaddy.